jwest33/hopfield-auto-agent/README.md

-# Hop to it: Modern Hopfield Auto‑Agent
+# Hop to it: Agentic Modern Hopfield Memory

 A lightweight multi‑agent simulation framework powered by Modern Hopfield memory and discrete communication.
 Agents explore a grid world, learn from their experiences, and exchange symbolic messages on demand.